dailingw6/Project-for-HackMD-Data-Engineer-2025/docs/monitoring.md

 ---

-## 🧪 Monitoring Dashboard Proposal
+##  Monitoring Dashboard Proposal

-### 🔭 Overview
+###  Overview
-We propose building a centralized monitoring dashboard to visualize the health and status of the pipeline using Amazon CloudWatch + QuickSight or Grafana.
+I propose building a centralized monitoring dashboard to visualize the health and status of the pipeline using Amazon CloudWatch + QuickSight or Grafana.

-### 📌 Components Tracked
+###  Components Tracked
 | Stage         | Metrics                                 |
 |---------------|------------------------------------------|
 | APItoXML      | Invocation count, error count, duration, manifest status |